Daily Go: Fundamentals

 when to use pointers as well.

 Functions in Go are a primitive type.
 This module will cover how to declare and call functions.
 You will cover how to send zero or many arguments, as well as receive zero or many arguments.
-Variadic arguments, defers, panics, and recovers will also be covered.
+Variadic arguments, defers, and panics will also be covered.

 Interfaces in Go provide a way to specify the behavior of an object: if